Jhoanna: 2021–present: Debut with Bini, acting ventures, and expanding music career

-In July, Jhoanna was cast in the music video of the single "Misteryoso" by the Baguio-based pop-rock band Cup of Joe, directed by SB19 member Justin.
-She was also a featured vocalist on "Kalma Kahit Magulo", a song from the original soundtrack of the 2024 ABS-CBN drama series High Street, along with fellow Bini member Colet and Juan Karlos Labajo.
+In July, Jhoanna was cast as the love interest in the music video of the single "Misteryoso" by the Baguio-based pop-rock band Cup of Joe, co-starring band member Gian Bernardino and directed by SB19 member Justin.
+Ghilieah Valeska Tabbada of Pulp praised the "heart-fluttering" onscreen chemistry between Bernardino and Jhoanna, calling every scene between them "swoon-worthy".
+Jhoanna was also a featured vocalist on "Kalma Kahit Magulo", a song from the original soundtrack of the 2024 ABS-CBN drama series High Street, along with fellow Bini member Colet and Juan Karlos Labajo.

 In 2025, Jhoanna drew controversy when a video circulated, appearing to show her with two male companions, Ethan David of GAT and dancer Shawn Castro.
 The clip also featured what fans believed to be the voices of two other Bini members.
 The two men acted out a sexually suggestive scene.
 Amid concerns that the men's simulated act involved an underage girl, Castro clarified in his apology that "no minor, or anyone, was hurt physically, mentally, sexually, or in any manner".
 David and Bini also issued public apologies.
 On July 31, Jhoanna attended a special screening of Sunshine, a film led by Maris Racal that discusses themes including abortion, reproductive health, and safe sex in the Philippines.
 After the screening, Robles shared her thoughts, commending the film's focus on mental health and expressing that individuals facing mental challenges may sometimes make decisions based on short-term relief.
 Her remarks drew mixed reactions online, with some netizens that her comments appeared an overshadow the film's central message and reflected a perceived "pro-life" bias.
 Robles later issued a public apology via Instagram, acknowledging the concerns.
 The film director, Antoinette Jadaone, defended Robles, noting that public figures may face limitations when addressing sensitive subjects like abortion.

+In January 2026, Jhoanna appeared in the short film The Witness.

 Other ventures

 Journalism

 While in sixth grade, Jhoanna developed a passion for journalism when she was asked to read a newspaper in her school's library.
 She then participated through her high school years in the District Schools Press Conference (DSPC) and advanced to the Regional Schools Press Conference (RSPC) in Calabarzon—both of which are qualifiers leading to the National Schools Press Conference (NSPC).

 On April 20, 2023, Bini appeared on the morning radio program Sakto on TeleRadyo Serbisyo, where Jhoanna's interest in reporting was noted by hosts Amy Perez and Jeff Canoy.
 Due to Perez's absence, Jhoanna stood in as a temporary host on April 21, following an offer.

 On February 21, 2024, Jhoanna served as a guest presenter on ABS-CBN News' digital-exclusive news rundown TV Patrol Express.
 On April 15, Jhoanna served as a guest entertainment anchor on ABS-CBN's flagship news program, TV Patrol.
 She returned as a guest presenter on TV Patrol Express in October.
+In April 2026, she delivered the weather forecast on Good Day L.A.